Anxiety & Depression Support That Helps You Feel Clearer, Steadier, and More in Control

 How This Service Differs From Wellness Services

-Counselling addresses emotional, psychological, and behavioural patterns such as stress, overthinking, low mood, and disconnection.
+This page focuses on counselling (therapy) for anxiety and depression, addressing emotional, psychological, and behavioural patterns such as stress, overthinking, low mood, and disconnection.
+Counselling services are available only in Newfoundland and Labrador and Ontario.

 Frequently Asked Questions